AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 Ideally, your company should also have a defined naming convention for how assets should be grouped together in a set.
 To help you understand the importance of using a naming convention, suppose your company's defined naming convention is `<style>-<color>-<view>`.
 And, the base name for the set must always be `<style>-<color>`, and the set name extension be `-SET`.
 If you upload an image named `0123-RED-01`, then a set would be created named `0123-RED-SET`.
 If you later upload images `0123-RED-03` and `0123-BLUE-01`, then the `RED-03` image would be added to the set in the second position because it is sorted lower than `01`.
 However, the `BLUE-01` image would be part of a new set named `0123-BLUE-SET`.
 For the next asset upload, you add files `0123-RED-02` and `0123-BLUE-02`.
 Each asset would be added to its respective set.
 The `RED-02` image would be automatically sorted between the existing `01` and `03` images, because of the sort order.

-The **[!UICONTROL Batch Set Preset]** feature lets you create, edit, or delete batch set presets, and apply or remove batch set presets to or from asset folders.
+The **[!UICONTROL Batch Set Preset]** page in Dynamic Media lets you create, edit, or delete batch set presets, and apply or remove batch set presets to or from asset folders.
 You can use either the form field drop-down lists to define a batch set preset or use the **[!UICONTROL Raw Code]** field, which lets you type regular expression syntax.

 You can create as many batch set presets as necessary to cover all asset ingest jobs you require.
-There are two forms of batch set preset definitions: one for a default naming convention that your company may have defined, and one for custom naming conventions that you create on the fly.

-**About Match and Base Name**
+**About Asset Naming Convention**

-Two required elements are available for defining your batch set preset: **[!UICONTROL Match]** and **[!UICONTROL Base Name]**.
-These elements let you define a naming convention and identify the part of the convention used to name the set in which they are contained.
-A company’s individual naming convention often makes use of one or more lines of definition for each of these elements.
+The **[!UICONTROL Asset Naming Convenstion]** area on the **[!UICONTROL Batch Set Preset]** page has two elements that you can use to define your batch set preset: **[!UICONTROL Match]** and **[!UICONTROL Base Name]**.
+These elements let you define a naming convention and identify the part of the convention used to name the set in which they are contained. <!-- While **[!UICONTROL Match]** is required, **[!UICONTROL Base Name]** is mandatory only if the **[!UICONTROL Match]** field does not already specify a base name through the use of a bracket grouping. -->

+A company’s individual naming convention often makes use of one or more lines of definition from each of these two elements.
 You can use as many lines for your unique definition and group them into distinct elements, such as for Main Image, Color element, Alternate View element, and Swatch element.

 For example, the syntax for a literal match regular expression might look like the following: